buildingblocs/2022/events/june-conference/index.md

 ### Schedule

+31st May - Pre-event Workshops

+1st June - Pre-event Workshops

 2nd June (9am to 5pm, NUS SoC or Online) - Hackathon Briefing, Workshops, Games, Talks

 3rd June (9am to 5pm, NUS SoC or Online) - Hackathon, Workshops, Games, Talks

 4th June (9am to 1.30pm, Online) -  Hackathon, Judging, Conclusion

+### Workshops

+#### 31st May

+1. Basics of Machine Learning and Deep Learning
+2. Intro to Git and GitHub
+3. Python: From Zero to Hero!

+#### 1st June

+1. Programming with C++
+2. Introduction to Artificial Intelligence (Classification) with Python

 More details regarding the workshops and pre-event will be updated soon, do check this page for them!